invrs/structured-json/README.md

 ## References

-Records can reference other records:
+Record properties can reference other records:

 ```json
 {